microsoft/ParrotServe/docs/sys_design/engine_layer/builtin_engine.md

 ### Cos/Sin Cache

-For some models with RoPE (e.g. LLaMA), there is a special cache we can maintain: Cos/Sin Cache.
-For a given `max_seq_len` of the model, we can pre-compute the value of cos/sin in the RoPE algorithm and reuse them in every subsequent forward pass.
+For models that use RoPE (e.g., LLaMA), there is an optional cache for storing cosine and sine values.
+For a given `max_seq_len`, these values can be precomputed according to the RoPE algorithm and reused in all subsequent forward passes.